Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Computational details

 Lastly, we detail the algorithm for implementing our proposed stacking framework utilising the aforementioned algorithms.
 Algorithm~\ref{algo:stacking} outlines the steps required for estimating the spatially-temporally varying coefficients model \eqref{eq:model_final} in the main article.
-The inputs $X$ and $\Tilde{X}$ in Algorithm~\ref{algo:stacking} correspond to the design matrices appearing in \eqref{eq:model_final}, $\calL$ denotes spatial-temporal locations, $N$ denotes number of posterior samples to be drawn, $B$ denotes the number of samples to be drawn for evaluating the leave-one-out predictive densities as described in \eqref{eq:loo-pd}, $\calM = \{M_1, \ldots, M_L\}$ denotes the collection of $L$ candidate models and $K$ denotes the number of folds for cross-validation required for fast evaluation of leave-one-out predictive densities.
+The inputs $X$ and $\Tilde{X}$ in Algorithm~\ref{algo:stacking} correspond to the design matrices appearing in \eqref{eq:model_final}, $\calL$ denotes spatial-temporal locations, $\calM = \{M_1, \ldots, M_G\}$ denotes the collection of $G$ candidate models, $N_s$ denotes number of samples to be drawn from each of these $G$ posterior distributions, $S$ denotes the number of samples to be drawn for evaluating the leave-one-out predictive densities as described in \eqref{eq:loo-pd}, and $K$ denotes the number of folds for cross-validation required for fast evaluation of leave-one-out predictive densities.
 Following a random permutation of the entire dataset, we construct a partition using consecutive indices of the permuted data.
 This step significantly accelerates evaluation of Cholesky factors using block Givens rotation \citep[][]{GolubLoanMatrix4} required during the cross-validation step detailed in Algorithm~\ref{algo:cholesky}.
 After partitioning the data, which is denoted by $\chi = (y, X, \Tilde{X}, \calL)$ into $K$ blocks, each block is denoted by $\chi_{[k]}$ and the data with the $k$th block deleted is denoted by $\chi_{[-k]}$ for $k = 1, \ldots, K$.
 Algorithm~\ref{algo:stacking} is written in a richer and more general context and can be easily adapted to spatial, spatial-temporal, spatially and spatially-temporally varying coefficients models.